KoinaVerma/Blinkit-Sales-Analysis/README.md

 ## DATA SOURCE

 The data was sourced from Kaggle.com.
 The website has various fictitious datasets for data projects.
+The dataset used for this analysis is structured in CSV format.
+It consists of 12 columns, 8523 rows.
 This specific dataset contains detailed records of grocery sales, including:

 - **Product Information**: Item type, fat content, visibility, and weight.
 - **Outlet Information**: Size, type, location, and establishment year.
 - **Sales Metrics**: Individual sales records and customer ratings.

-The dataset originally had 12 columns, 8523 rows.

 ---